dustywusty/dusty.wtf/content/posts/amsat-adventures-pt1/index.md

 Enter [Satran!](https://satran.danaco.se/specifications/) -- a completed open source project doing everything we want.

-It looks like a kit that they once sold, as of this writing they do not.
-But they do provide all the 3d model files, BOMs, PCBs, everything.
-And some other cool internet people put together [spreadsheets](https://docs.google.com/spreadsheets/d/1tgL_Klc7qYQEB_H5mjExTGCIgY_hv1UHhMzeUf3lJTk/edit?gid=0#gid) with vendors you can order all the parts from online.
+Looks like a kit that they once sold, as of this writing they do not.
+And they do provide all the 3d model files, BOMs, PCBs, everything.
+Some other cool internet people put together [spreadsheets](https://docs.google.com/spreadsheets/d/1tgL_Klc7qYQEB_H5mjExTGCIgY_hv1UHhMzeUf3lJTk/edit?gid=0#gid) with vendors you can order all the parts from online.

 Here is my progress w/ the 3d printed parts, basically the only thing I can do for right now.
 Next steps?
 I've ordered the PCBs, aluminum pieces, and electronic components.I should have everything in 2-3 weeks. 🤞🤞🤞🤞